Computus clock: Computus clock with opto-mechanical indication

+Orthodox computus clocks

 A mechanical Orthodox computus was developed by Konstantin Chaykin using a novel computus algorithm, that differs from Carl Friedrich Gauss's algorithm.
 The computus mechanism mechanically calculates the Orthodox Easter date at midnight at New Year and sets the calendar for the following year by means of three cam wheels, springs, levers, racks and three differential gears.
 In total, the computus mechanism consists of more than 300 parts.
-The Orthodox computus has been used in a series of Chaykin's astronomical desk clocks – the “Resurrection Computus Clock” (2007), the “Northern Computus Clock” (2015) and the supercomplicated “Moscow Computus Clock” (2016).
+The Orthodox computus has been used in a series of Chaykin's astronomical desk clocks – the "Resurrection Computus Clock" (2007), the "Northern Computus Clock" (2015) and the supercomplicated "Moscow Computus Clock" (2016).

-- Computus clock/watch with a program cam wheel mechanism
+Computus clock/watch with a program cam wheel mechanism

 This type of computus mechanism does not provide a mechanical calculation of the Easter date, but shows it by means of a program cam wheel, since the complicated design of a counting computus makes it difficult to integrate into the compact movement of a pocket watch and, in particular, a wristwatch.
-The only known example of a pocket watch with an indication of the Easter date according to the Gregorian calendar is the supercomplication “Calibre 89” pocket watch by the Swiss company Patek Philippe.
-Four copies of the “Calibre 89” and one functioning prototype were made in 1989 (the prototype is stored in the Patek Philippe Museum in Geneva, Switzerland).
+The only known example of a pocket watch with an indication of the Easter date according to the Gregorian calendar is the supercomplication "Calibre 89" pocket watch by the Swiss company Patek Philippe.
+Four copies of the "Calibre 89" and one functioning prototype were made in 1989 (the prototype is stored in the Patek Philippe Museum in Geneva, Switzerland).
 The Easter date display uses a program cam wheel valid for 28 years.
 It is assumed that this will be replaced as each term for its correct operation expires.

 An extended program cam wheel mechanism was used in the display of the Easter date in the monumental astronomical clock of Beauvais Cathedral (France), built by the French clockmaker Auguste-Lucien Vérité from 1865 to 1868.
 The cam wheel is calculated for a period of 300 years, and the computus also has dials for indications of the dominical letter, the epact, the 28-year solar cycle, the golden number and the indiction.

 A separated computus module

 Separated computus module is produced to demonstrate the principal action of a computus device of a clock, to try and check the complicated mechanism.
 Separated modules are quite remarkable because just a few examples have ever been produced.
-The world's first computus module, realizing the Gregorian computus algorithm, was invented, designed and made by the French clockmaker Jean-Baptiste Schwilgué (“Comput ecclésiastique”, 1821, which was stolen from Strasbourg Cathedral in 1944, with the present location unknown).
-Subsequently, separated computus modules were made by the Danish clockmaker Jens Olsen (also called “Comput ecclésiastique”; 1924), and by the French watchmaker Frédéric Klinghammer, who reproduced Schwilgué's “Comput ecclésiastique” in a reduced scale (“Comput de Klinghammer”; 1977).
-The Russian watchmaker Konstantin Chaykin made an Orthodox computus module (“Comput Orthodoxe”) in 2007 to demonstrate the principal action of the mechanical Orthodox computus he had invented.
+The world's first computus module, realizing the Gregorian computus algorithm, was invented, designed and made by the French clockmaker Jean-Baptiste Schwilgué ("Comput ecclésiastique", 1821, which was stolen from Strasbourg Cathedral in 1944, with the present location unknown).
+Subsequently, separated computus modules were made by the Danish clockmaker Jens Olsen (also called "Comput ecclésiastique"; 1924), and by the French watchmaker Frédéric Klinghammer, who reproduced Schwilgué's "Comput ecclésiastique" in a reduced scale ("Comput de Klinghammer"; 1977).
+The Russian watchmaker Konstantin Chaykin made an Orthodox computus module ("Comput Orthodoxe") in 2007 to demonstrate the principal action of the mechanical Orthodox computus he had invented.